 You should never shrug off any painful foot condition, but that’s especially true when it comes to wounds.
 Wounds that are not treated as soon as possible may grow and become infected, and that infection can spread and do severe and permanent damage.
 Foot wounds are by far the leading cause of non-traumatic amputations in the United States, and almost all of them could have been prevented with more rigorous and prompt attention.
 If you’re at high risk, you should fully feel and examine your feet at least once daily and seek professional treatment as soon as you notice an injury or sore that isn’t getting better.

-How Are Wounds Treated in Lee's Summit?
+How Are Foot Wounds Treated?

 Dr. Joel Foster provides comprehensive wound care for patients at his office in Lee’s Summit, Missouri, as well as at the local hospital.
 The procedure is generally performed out-patient, but can be performed in-patient if need be.